 - Difficulty: Moderate | Distance: 3.5 km loop

-In the winter, skiers use the Moose Lake trail for cross-country skiing.
+In the winter, visitors use the Moose Lake trail for cross-country skiing.
 However, the Jasper day hike offers a chance to see moose grazing in the marsh near Maligne Lake in the summertime.

 Drive to Maligne Lake, pass the first parking area and buildings, and park in the second lot to access the trail.
 Here, look for the sign for the Moose Lake Loop trail close to the bathrooms.